 DealMachine has more advanced mapping functionality as it relates to list building.
 We allow you to draw custom areas on the map to pull leads within a particular area rather than just by the city, county, or zip code level.
-Rather than going through the List Building option, you could go to the map, apply Highlights (which functions the same as PropStream’s search bar filters), and the highlighted properties in orange match your criteria.
-You then add properties to a list like PropStream.
+This drawing features adds another dimension of customization to DealMachine's List Building function.

 PropStream allows you to look at the individual leads that come up from your search before adding them to a list that counts toward your monthly plan limit.
 This same process could be implemented with DealMachine using our map.

-Both apps offer essentially the same process.
-PropStream has a few more filters to narrow down your search, but DealMachine has enhanced map functionality.
+Both apps offer essentially the same process, but DealMachine takes the win here for the enhanced map functionality.

 So far, we’ve covered the lead-generation tactics.
 What about after you’ve added your leads to your system?
 DealMachine and PropStream offer the same core functions, with slight differences that may be weighed differently depending on your investing strategy.